-Many personal loans also feature lower interest rates than a credit card, making it an enticing proposition.
+Many personal loans also feature lower interest rates than credit card, making it an enticing proposition.
 Since many excellent credit cards feature 0% introductory APR, personal loans aren’t always the best option.

 Can an IRS Installment Agreement Hurt Your Credit Score?

 Personal loans and credit cards may harm your credit score when used to pay taxes, but what about an IRS installment program?